Accessory Fruits – Rose Hip, Apple, Pear, Strawberry.

-A fruit in which some of the flesh is formed not from the ovary but from adjacent tissue such as the hypanthium or the receptacle.
+Accessory fruits are those in which some of the flesh is formed not just from the ovary but from adjacent tissue such as the hypanthium or the receptacle.
 Sometimes called a pseudocarp.

 The Hip, is the fruit of the Rosa genus.
 This photo shows the hypanthium of the Dog Rose species Rosa canina before the formation of the hip.

-This photo shows a hip, open to reveal the seeds.
+This photo shows a rose hip cut open to reveal the seeds.
 The hip consists of a red fleshy covering, derived from the hypanthium which encloses a number of yellow seeds (hairy achenes), each one formed from a single ovary.

 Another example of an accessory fruit is the Strawberry in which achenes dot the outside of a fleshy fruit derived from the receptacle of the flower